-Ermino Bagnasco is the Editor of Storia Militare, Italy's leading military journal.
-Augusto De Toro is a member of the staff of Storia Militare.
+Ermino Bagnasco is the editor of Storia Militare, Italy's leading military journal.

 This book covers the Italian Littorio class battleships, in detail.
 It appears to be an English translation of the 2010 book "Le Navi da Battaglia Classe Littorio 1937-1948", second edition, by Bagnasco & De Toro.
 It is organized into 6 major chapters entitled "Battleships and Italian Naval Policy between the two World Wars", "Design and General Characteristics", Technical Description", "Construction, Sea Trials and Commissioning", "Operational History", and Comparisons and Conclusions".
 Appendices include a listing of operational movements and locations, detailed evaluations of each incident of battle damage, and gunnery details.
 The book is extensively illustrated with occasionally grainy, but frequently unusual photographs, extensive sketches and line drawings, and contains a section of small-scale plans and color/camouflage images.
 The book is a gold mine of detail.
 Some examples of this include cut-away drawings of turret layouts, ammunition stowage and armor placement plans, and detailed discussion of topics such as the Pugliese underwater protection system and the "composite"-construction side armored belt.
 The book also contains quite a bit of objective-sounding discussion of the pros and cons of these various design elements, and of their performance in comparison with equivalent elements in contemporary battleships of other nations.
 Physical quality is quite good.
 I recommend this book.
 MH